PavankalyanECE/Temperature-Monitoring-Alert-System/README.md

 | **25°C – 35°C** | 🌡️ Medium | 🟡 Yellow LED          |
 | **Above 35°C**  | 🔥 Hot     | 🔴 Red LED + 🔊 Buzzer |

-This project demonstrates the practical implementation of:

-* Embedded systems
-* Digital temperature sensing
-* Arduino-based control
-* LED status indication
-* Audible alert generation
-* DC voltage regulation
-* PCB design
-* PCB layout and routing
-* 3D PCB visualization
-* Hardware prototyping

 ---

 ## 🎯 Objectives

-* Measure temperature accurately using the **DS18B20 sensor**.
+* Measure temperature using the **DS18B20 digital temperature sensor**.
-* Process the temperature data using an **Arduino Nano**.
+* Process temperature data using an **Arduino Nano**.
-* Provide clear visual indication through three LEDs.
+* Provide visual temperature indication using three LEDs.
-* Generate an audible warning during high-temperature conditions.
+* Generate an audible alert during high-temperature conditions.
-* Convert the input DC supply to a regulated **5V supply** for the electronics.
+* Convert the input supply into a regulated **5V DC supply**.
-* Design and manufacture a custom PCB.
+* Design and develop a custom PCB.
+* Verify the PCB using 2D and 3D visualization.
-* Develop a compact and reliable embedded hardware prototype.
+* Build and test a working hardware prototype.

 ---

 ## ⚙️ System Working

-The system operates according to the following sequence:

 ```text
         Temperature